 ), so the information listed above will almost always be collected as part of your First Encounters experience.

-A lot of the people we speak to aren't quite sure of the difference between a 2D scan and a 3D/4D scan.
+Many people aren't quite sure of the difference between a 2D scan and a 3D/4D scan.
 We offer both options here at First Encounters - today, we're going to explain each option in detail, helping you to select the ultrasound scan package that suits you best.

-A 4D ultrasound scan - such as our Superior4D™ package - allows you to see what your baby really looks like via detailed three-dimensional footage.
-Some clinics offer '3D scans', which give still images of your unborn child; here at First Encounters, we specialise in 4D ultrasound, which allows you to see your baby moving around in real time.
+A 4D ultrasound scan - such as our 4DGrowth&Wellbeing™ package - allows you to see what your baby really looks like via detailed three-dimensional footage.
+Some clinics offer '3D scans', which give still images of your baby; here at First Encounters, we specialise in 4D ultrasound, which allows you to see your baby moving around in real time.
 3D scans produce photographs; 4D scans produce video footage.

 Here are some further details about our 4D scans: